IanShepard/VisitorCollectionTool/Documentation/User.md

 Step 4) Fill in the appropriate fields for the attendee.
 All fields are required.

-Step 4) Click save.
+Step 5) Click save.
 The new attendee will appear at the bottom of the list.

+## Edit attendee information

+You can edit attendee information by clicking on an attendees name on the event page

+Step 1) Click on an attendee's name

+Step 2) Select the "edit" button

+Step 3) Edit the fields in the table to your liking

+Step 4) Select the save button

+## Delete attendee information

+You can delete attendee information by clicking on an attendees name on the event page

+Step 1) Click on an attendee's name

+Step 2) Select the "delete" button.
+This will delete the attendee and all attendance records related!

+Step 3) Select "OK".

+## Delete event information

+You can delete attendee information by clicking on an event's name on the event page

+Step 1) Click on an event's name

+Step 2) Select the "delete" button.
+This will delete the event and all attendance records related!

+Step 3) Select "OK"

 ## Setting the event